thuriot/steven.thuriot.be/_posts/2015-07-12-automating-your-wake-up-alarm-using-tasker.md

 Since this has happened to me a few times, I decided to tinker something together using [Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm&hl=en).
 This is an amazing Android app that allows you to automate anything, from Settings to SMS.

 I created a `Task` that sets the alarm on weekdays and let the task trigger at 5 minutes after midnight.
 Inside the task, I used a variable for hours and minutes.
 This way I can easily adjust them, if needed, in Taskers `var` window.
+They are named `%AlarmHour` and `%AlarmMinute`.
+You could also create tasks to set these variables for you, depending on other conditions.

 At this point, we've built an alarm that mimics the behaviour of option #1, the automatic alarm.
 So what about our vacation days?
 To solve this issue, I added an extra condition to the task to check my calendar.
 I have the tendency to add an all day event in my calendar named `Vacation` when I have a day off.
 So having it check if there is a `Vacation` task in my calendar is exactly what I needed.